nordic-institute/harmony-common/Readme.md

 hostnames match the ones configured in `hosts/aws_neds_test.txt`.
 Adjust as necessary.
 For creating or recreating initial test environment default values should be suitable.
 When setting up AWS environment user user ubuntu ie add `-u ubuntu` to ansible commandline.

+## SMP users and credentials

+Initially SMP is configured with three users - system, smp and user.
+Initial password for all users is 123456.
+Different user roles have different permissions.
+Note that system user can not do smp user actions and vice versa.